philip-hub/philip-hub/README.md

 I have published 2 indie game apps to IOS and Android and created/creating many websites.
 I program mostly in Python, PHP, and JS.
 I also am very passionte about 3D printing and love cars!

-- 🔭 I’m currently creating games and websites!
+- 🔭 I’m currently creating indie games and websites!
 - 🌱 I’m currently learning venture capital and more coding and open to learning more!
 - 👯 I’m looking to collaborate with awesome people!
 - 📫 How to reach me: philipstudentemail@gmail.com